xvxx/phetch/doc/phetch.1.md

 Incremental search
-	Press *f* or */* to activate search mode, then just start typing.
-Phetch will look for the first case-insensitive match and try to select it.
+	Press *f* or */* to activate search mode, then just start typing. *phetch* will look for the first case-insensitive match and try to select it.
 Use arrow keys or *Ctrl-p*/*Ctrl-n* to cycle through matches.